makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 The vixen splayed her ears and shook her head.
 "I'm fine.
 Sorry."
 She bit her tongue a moment, holding back another are-you-alright.
 "I'm good."

 They turned and continued on their slow stroll down the plaza.
 Antica Roma was directly in front of the courthouse.
-Cozy and pricy.
+Cozy and pricey.
 Definitely date material.

-"You sure you're alright, Sélène?
+"You sure you're alright, dear?
 You got quiet."

 "Uh, sorry.
 I'm fine."
 She laughed breathlessly.
 "Sorry.
 Are you...uh, sorry."